Audi TT Roadster convertible - MPG, running costs & CO2

 All models of the Audi TT Roadster are reasonably cheap to run

-The TT Roadster is a sporty car that feels relatively exotic, so it’s a pleasant surprise to find it's relatively cheap to run.
-This does, of course, depend on exactly which model you choose, but overall the TT performs well in this category.
+The TT Roadster is a sporty car that feels relatively exotic, so it’s a pleasant surprise to find that it's relatively cheap to run.
+While running costs used to depend on which version you went for, the TT Roadster is now only available with the 195bhp 40 TFSI petrol engine, which was the most efficient engine option anyway.

 Audi TT Roadster MPG and CO2

-The entry-level 195bhp 2.0-litre 40 TFSI petrol is only available with front-wheel drive and a seven-speed dual-clutch S tronic gearbox.
+While the standard TT Coupe is still offered with a few petrol engine options, the sole option for the Roadster is now the 195bhp 2.0-litre 40 TFSI petrol with front-wheel drive and a seven-speed dual-clutch S tronic gearbox.
 It returns up to 39.8mpg (WLTP), with CO2 emissions of 143g/km, resulting in a high Benefit-in-Kind (BiK) band.
 If you want to drive your TT in the most efficient manner possible, you can use a special setting built into the five-mode Drive Select system that sacrifices some performance for better fuel economy.

 Like many current VW Group vehicles, the Audi TT can be run on a fixed or flexible service schedule.
 Audi recommends the fixed schedule (which requires a dealer visit every year or 9,000 miles) for drivers that cover a low annual mileage or mostly do short journeys.